IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 The ones required in this case are:

-- Common system, OS and logging modules:
+- The common system, OS and logging modules:

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python